 Turn off and tune in.
 The world is full of distractions that prevent us from living in the moment.
 By learning to better focus on the present, you can improve your attention and concentration, reduce your stress level, and be more engaged in all aspects of your life.
 Start by putting away your smartphone for a few minutes each day and focusing on a simple activity like breathing, walking, or enjoying a meal.
 The skill of being able to focus purposefully on a single activity without distraction will get stronger with practice and you’ll find that you can apply it to many different aspects of your life.

 Keep a “To-Do” list.
 Worried that you’ll forget something important?
 Constantly thinking through all the things you need to get done?
 Clear your head and put those thoughts on paper (or in an electronic task list) by creating a list of work and personal tasks and marking those with the highest priority.
 Not only will you reduce the risk of forgetting something, you’ll also be better able to focus on the task at hand.

 Ask for support.
 Accepting help from supportive friends and family can improve your ability to manage stress.
 You can also tap into stress management resources available through an Employee Assistance Program (EAP), including online information, available counseling, and referral to mental health professionals, if needed.
+The Fire/EMS Helpline is also available to all firefighters, EMS providers, and their families at 1-888-731-FIRE (3473).
 If you continue to feel overwhelmed by stress, you may want to talk to a mental health professional like a psychologist, who can help you better manage stress and change unhealthy behavior.